openworm/tracker-commons/converters/MultiWormTracker/README.md

 By default, the summary image will be copied.
 To avoid this, use `--no-image`.

+If you want to elide data from potential animals that are not tracked for very long, use `--tracked-for=0.2` to, for example, set a minimum time of 0.2 seconds.

+If you want to elide data from potential animals that do not move very far, use `--must-move=0.5` to insist that they move at least 0.5 mm.

+If you want the data to go somewhere other than next to the directory/.zip file it was from, use `--to=/path/to/new/directory` (use quotes or escapes to handle spaces in the path).
+All output files will go there.

 Note that the input data must all fit in memory simultaneously.
 You should use flags like `-Xmx3G` to the java command to increase the memory as needed (shown here, 3 gigabytes maximum allowed).